 Bali: Many east Asian cultures use the lunar calendar to determine New Year’s Day.
 But Bali and Java use a special Saka Calendar, which puts the holiday on a different date than China’s more followed lunar system.
 It’s typically more of a somber affair, used as a day of rest.

-When people celebrate the New Year around the world, many cultures take the opportunity to get dressed up whimsically or dapper, eat à la mode, or explore other, odder fashionable choices.
+When people think about how to celebrate the New Year around the world, many cultures take the opportunity to get dressed up whimsically or dapper, eat à la mode, or explore other, odder fashionable choices.
 Most of the time these New Year clothing choices are wrought with meaning, and often times they are good for a laugh or two as well.

-The Philippines: For New Year’s in the Philippines, round is all the rage.
+Philippines: For New Year’s in the Philippines, round is all the rage.
 People exercise this fashion with the food they eat, the coins in their pockets, and lots of polka dots.
 The round shape symbolizes money, and including this symbol as much as possible is believed to boost finances for the next year.

 Vietnam: The Vietnamese wear new clothes to bring in the New Year with a fresh start.
 The new clothes are not the Western style most people wear in their daily life, but rather a traditional outfit called ao dai.